bakaq/bakaq/README.md

 # [Kauê Hunnicutt Bazilli](https://bakaq.net)

-Physicist interested in computer science, web development, logic programming, music and linguistics.
+I'm a physicist interested in formal methods, constraint logic programming, music and linguistics.

+Currently pursuing a master's degree in computational physics at [IFSC-USP](https://www2.ifsc.usp.br/portal-ifsc/).

-Open for work.
+## Open source

+- I'm a contributor to [Scryer Prolog](https://github.com/mthom/scryer-prolog), a modern ISO Prolog implementation written in Rust.
+Recently I've been mostly working in the embedding interfaces for Rust, C and Wasm.